rgbasm(1) — Game Boy assembler

 is appended (example:

-), and this warning is implicitly enabled and turned into an error.
-This can be negated as-Wno-error=
+-Werror=obsolete), and this warning is implicitly enabled and turned into an error.
+This can be negated as-Wno-error=to prevent turning a specified warning into an error, even if-Werroris in effect.

 The following warnings are “meta” warnings, that enable a collection of other warnings.
 If a specific warning is toggled via a meta flag and a specific one, the more specific one takes priority.
 The position on the command-line acts as a tie breaker, the last one taking effect.